 Collective performance agreement

-A new kind of company collective agreement was introduced by the 2017 reform of the Labour Code (Ordinance 2017-1385 of 22 September 2017 and Law of 29 March 2018).
+A new kind of company collective agreement was introduced by the 2017 reform of the labour code (Ordinance 2017-1385 of 22 September 2017 and Law of 29 March 2018).
 This instrument is in force since 1 January 2018.
 It covers all private companies, whatever their size, and replaces the former internal mobility agreements and agreements to maintain employment.

 This is an internal flexible instrument that allows employers to negotiate with unions or other employee representatives at company level to organise working time, wages as well as the terms and conditions for the internal professional and geographical mobility of employees ‘to meet the needs related to the operation of the company or to safeguard or develop employment’.
-This means that this kind of collective agreements may also be concluded without any specific economic difficulties faced by the company.
+This means that this kind of collective agreement may also be concluded without any specific economic difficulties faced by the company.